joe-singh/joe-singh.github.io/index.md

 I am a third year Physics PhD student at Stanford University advised by Kent Irwin, interested in applying the methods of quantum metrology to enhance searches for axion dark matter.
 My main focus is on building high Q MHz scale electromagnetic resonators, understanding quantum noise in these frequency ranges, and developing new sensors/protocols to evade the standard quantum limit on measurement.

-This year, I am also serving on the [Stanford Graduate Student Council](https://assu.stanford.edu/branches/graduate-student-council/gsc-councillors) as the representative for the Natural Sciences.

 <!--I graduated from UC Berkeley in 2019.
 My research there included data analysis for the SNO
 experiment, detector analysis for its successor SNO+, and detector R&D for the SuperCDMS experiment.
 My senior thesis focused on precision detection of vacuum ultraviolet (VUV) photons for future liquid argon scintillator experiments. -->